jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `domain-name` attribute of the `expression` `expose-model` resource of the `jmx` subsystem
 Can you get the domain-name attribute of the myExpression expression myExposeModel expose-model resource of the jmx subsystem ?
 Can you get the domain name attribute of the myExpression expression myExposeModel expose model resource of the jmx subsystem ?
+## syntax of the operation to get the `singleton` subsystem
+Can you get the singleton subsystem?
+Can you get the singleton?
+Can you retrieve all the attributes of the singleton subsystem?
 ## syntax of the operation to get the `default` attribute of the `singleton` subsystem
 Can you get the default attribute of the singleton subsystem?
 Can you get the default attribute of the singleton subsystem?